-Certificate in Business in Agricultural Entrepreneurship (Springboard)Open for Applications - This 15-week ONLINE course is FREE to employed, self-employed and unemployed applicants.
+Certificate in Business in Agricultural Entrepreneurship (Springboard)Open for Applications - This online course is free to employed, self-employed and unemployed applicants.
+Runs January-April (Semester 1) and September-December (Semester 2).

 Location: Galway - Dublin Road